programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 112
 ```

 R is case sensitive, so be careful that you use the same notation when you use the variables you have assigned (or named) in other actions.
-See Rasmus Bååth's article, [The State of Naming Conventions in R](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), for more information on how to go about naming variables.
+See Rasmus Bååth's article, [The State of Naming Conventions in R](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf), for more information on how to best name variables.

-To remove a variable from the console, type `rm()` with the variable you want to get rid of inside the brackets and hit *Enter*.
-To see all of the variables you have assigned, type `ls()` into the console and press *Enter* – this will help to make sure you are not using the same name for multiple variables.
-This is also important because R stores all of the objects you create in its memory, so even if you cannot see `x` in the console, it may have been created before and you could accidentally overwrite it when assigning another variable.
+To remove a variable from the console, type `rm()` with the variable you want to get rid of inside the brackets, and press *Enter*.
+To see all of the variables you have assigned, type `ls()` into the console and press *Enter* – this will help you avoid using the same name for multiple variables.
+This is also important because R stores all of the objects you create in its memory, so even if you cannot see a variable named `x` in the console, it may have been created before and you could accidentally overwrite it when assigning another variable.

-For example, here is the list of variables we have created so far:
+Here is the list of variables we have created so far:

 ```
 > ls()
 [1] "AirPassengers" "Jan1949"
 ```

 We have the `AirPassengers` variable and the `Jan1949` variable.
 If we remove the `Jan1949` variable and retype `ls()`, we will see:

 ```
 > rm(Jan1949)